 "Oftentimes when a fingernail is long, residual smells and materials can get stuck under there and cause an odor," explains Miami-based board-certified dermatologist Anna Chacon, MD.
 That's especially true if you didn't wash your hands after touching the funky culprit.

-In some cases it could be something pungent that you cooked or ate, like onions or garlic, for instance.
+In some cases it could be something pungent that you cooked or ate, such as onions or garlic.
 Spent time working in the garden without gloves?
 You could be getting a whiff of dirt.
 And if you went to the bathroom or changed a diaper and forgot to suds up (or didn't suds up well enough), you could even be smelling, well, poop.

 Fix it: Washing your hands and fingernails (including the undersides!) thoroughly after handling a stinky substance is your first defense against nasty odors.
-To get under the nails, soap up your hands well and then scratch your nails against the opposite palm.
+To get under the nails, soap up your hands well and then gently scratch your nails against the opposite palm.
+Even more effective is using a fingernail brush for deep-cleaning under the nails.

-If that's not cutting it, you might be able to speed up the process by rubbing your hands with a stainless steel object (like a fork, spoon or faucet) or a bar like the Amco Rub-A-Way Bar ($8.20, Amazon.com), Dr. Chacon says.
+If the odor persists because it's on your skin and not your nails, you can try rubbing your hands with a stainless steel object (like a fork, spoon or faucet) or a bar like the Amco Rub-A-Way Bar ($8.20, Amazon.com), Dr. Chacon says.
 Though studies haven't looked closely at stainless steel's de-smelling powers, it's thought that lingering odors are transferred away from the skin when they bind to the steel's molecules.

 And to keep weird nail smells at bay in the future?
 Trim your nails shorter, Dr. Chacon suggests, or wear gloves while you work.